-Israel summons US ambassador as Netanyahu hits out at Obama
+Israel summons US ambassador

 - Summons US ambassador later Sunday

+The presence and continued construction of Israeli settlements in the West Bank violate the Fourth Geneva Convention, which states: "The occupying Power shall not deport or transfer parts of its own civilian population into the territory it occupies."
+Previous Security Council resolutions, as well as the International Criminal Court of Justice, have stated that settlements are illegal under international law.

-On Friday, the US allowed the resolution to pass, defying extraordinary pressure from Netanyahu's government.
+On Friday, the US allowed the latest resolution to pass, defying extraordinary pressure from Netanyahu's government.

 The Security Council approved the resolution with 14 votes, with the US abstaining.
+Four of the countries do not have permanent ambassadors in Israel.

 There was applause in the chamber following the vote, which represented perhaps the final bitter chapter in the years of antagonism between President Barack Obama's administration and Netanyahu's government.

 President-elect Donald Trump had also embroiled himself in the diplomatic action, in defiance of the convention that the United States has only one president at a time, by calling on the Obama administration to wield its Security Council veto.